Home USDA Reports

 made if the balance sheet relationships or other administrative data warrant

-Reliability: To assist users in evaluating the reliability of the May 1
+Reliability: To assist users in evaluating the reliability of the July 1

 production forecast, the "Root Mean Square Error," a statistical measure

 based on past performance, is computed.
-The deviation between the May 1
+The deviation between the July 1

 production forecast and the final estimate is expressed as a percentage of